| Article is © Bill Davidson

 Million Dollars of Real Estate with No Money Down, and Lose Forty

 Pounds, and Improve Your Sex Life, and Destroy your Enemies'."
+Cook has an option in his contract to write episodes

 of The Two of Us if he so chooses.
 But he does not so choose, preferring